Got You Pegged

 It's a little clinical.

 Yeah.
-So it goes back to that judgmental thing, because I've written things.
-And maybe that's not how they meant to portray themselves.
-But it does, like you said, sound very clinical.
-Yeah.
+It goes back to that judgemental thing, because, I mean, I've written things, and maybe that's not how they meant to portray themselves.
+But it does, like you said, sound very clinical, and yeah.

-Just like Kim's having to quickly peg these families-- extrapolating all sorts of important things from just words on a page and a few pictures-- she's finding that as a single woman pregnant, people are making all kinds of assumptions about her.
-Co-workers assume she's married and starting a family.
+Just like Kim's having to quickly peg these families, extrapolating all sorts of important things from just words on a page and a few pictures, she's finding that, as a single woman, pregnant, people are making all kinds of assumptions about her.
+Coworkers assume she's married and starting a family.
 Those are awkward conversations.
-And if she tells someone what's really going on, that she's putting the baby up for adoption, she had better be prepared for a lecture.
+And if she tells someone what's really going on, that she's putting the baby up for adoption, she'd better be prepared for a lecture.

-You're really kind of vulnerable when you're pregnant.
-And you're vulnerable to judgment, I guess.
-People are very prone to-- once you say what you're doing-- they tell you what they would do and not do.
-And they want to be like, oh, I think you're going to be really upset.
-And I think this.
+I mean, you're really kind of vulnerable when you're pregnant.
+You're vulnerable to judgment, I guess.
+People are very prone to, once you say what you're doing, they tell you what they would do and not do.
+And they want to be like, oh, I think you're going to be really upset, and I think this.
 And I'm like, no, I think maybe you're the one who's upset, not me.

 People feel that if you're adopted that you have this great sense of loss, or you just don't know who you are, and there's an identity crisis, and you feel abandoned.
 And that's not how I felt with my experience.

 Being adopted, exactly.
 I felt very loved by my parents.
-The baby's father told me that he thought that-- I don't know why he said this, but he kind of assumed and said this-- that he was so much closer to his parents than I was to mine, which isn't true at all.
-And that's how he felt things must be.
+The baby's father told me that he thought that-- I don't know why he said this.
+But he said that, or he kind of assumed and said this, that he was so much closer to his parents than I was to mine, which isn't true at all.
+And it's, just, that's how he felt things must be.

 OK, so people are making that judgment about you.
 What don't they know about you that would make them understand?

 I don't know.
-I have these unusual circumstances, that I was engaged and my fiance passed away.
+I kind of have these unusual kind of circumstances that I was engaged, and my fiance passed away.
 And after that, I kind of think I was lonely and looking for someone.
-And I feel like I made a mistake.
-And I still miss my fiance and think about him all the time.
-And I just don't feel like I'm emotionally ready to raise a child.
+And I feel like I made a mistake, you know?
+And I still miss my fiance and think about him all the time, and I just I don't feel like I'm emotionally ready to raise a child.
 I feel like I could, but I just feel like it's not the right time.
+And you know--

 Right, exactly.
-We were always going to have kids together.
-And here I am being all single and pregnant with some guy, this just kind of insignificant fellow.
-And certainly things aren't going the way that they were supposed to, or as planned.
+I mean, we were always going to have kids together.
+And here I am being all single and pregnant with some guy, who is just a kind of insignificant fellow.
+And certainly things aren't going in the way that they were supposed to or as planned.
+Right.

 Nancy Updike.
 Coming up, proof that some people simply should not go on vacation.
 They can't hack it.
-They can not handle the mellow.
-That is in a minute, from Chicago Public Radio and Public Radio International, when our program continues.
+They cannot handle the mellow.
+That is in a minute, from Chicago Public Radio, when our program continues.